atungcod/atungcod/README.md

 **Currently..**

- 🌎 Working as a SWE for Hack4Impact-UMD
+ 🌎 Working as a SWE for Hack4Impact-UMD (Camp Starfish)

  🎧 Self-teaching myself Data Science and AI/ML